We Don’t Carry #LivesNotKnives

 Visit Help and Support to find out more.

-Take a look at the below for more info around knife crime:
+Take a look at the sites below for more info around knife crime:

 This is a minimum custodial sentence for young people aged 16 or over who are convicted of a second offence of possessing an offensive weapon or bladed article.

 Yes.
-Under the two strike rule, young people aged 16-17 years old will receive a minimum of four months’ detention and training order.
-Young people aged 12-17 years old could receive a detention and training order of up to 24 months.
+Under the two strike rule, young people aged 16-17-years-old will receive a minimum of four months’ detention and training order.
+Young people aged 12-17-years-old could receive a detention and training order of up to 24 months duration.

 If you are found guilty of carrying a knife in a public place, or on school premises, you could face up to four years in prison.

-You can find amnesty bins different police stations across the Leicester and Leicestershire area.
-These bins allow anybody to get rid of knives without the fear of being punished, unless it is found to have been used for a criminal act.
+You can find amnesty bins at different police stations across the Leicester and Leicestershire area.
+These bins allow anybody to get rid of knives without the fear of being punished, unless the knife is found to have been used for a criminal act.

 Amnesty bins can be found at the following stations: